microbiomedata/docs/content/home/src/reference/software_development.md

 - Follow standard LinkML naming conventions (e.g., `UpperCamelCase` for classes and enums, `snake_case` for slots).
 Element names should not include whitespace
 - Use LinkML linter to check style and conventions
 - Class names should be nouns or noun-phrases (e.g., `Person`, `SequenceAlignment`, `Annotation`)
-- Spell out abbreviations except for common terms (e.g., "DNA")
+- Spell out abbreviations, except for widely-recognized ones (e.g., "DNA")
 - Multivalued slots should be named as plurals
 - Pre-existing elements may be "grandfathered in" with legacy naming